murugapl/manage-vaccinations-in-schools-guidance/README.md

 pip install -r requirements.txt playwright install
 ```
 Ensure you are on the latest version of Mavis.
 Reset the database used in your local deployment of the service, by deleting the database `manage_vaccinations_development` and re-running `bin/setup`.

 Then run `python dynamic_screenshots/python generate_images.py`.
 The images will be stored in the `dynamic_screenshots/screenshots` directory.

+[//]: # (TODO Add a note also that if it fails with a timeout error, just try again straight away)
+[//]: # (TODO Add instructions as to how to add a new image)
+[//]: # (TODO I think there was something else as well, but can't remember right now...)

 ## Running locally